datasciencecampus/pygrams/docs/tech-report.md

 # Producing the TFIDF matrix in our pipeline

 # Pre-processing
 The text corpus is processed so that we strip out accents, ownership and bring individual words into a base form using Lemmatization.
-For example the sentence 'This were someone's cars' would become 'this is someone car'.
+For example the sentence 'These were somebody's cars' would become 'this is somebody car'.
 Once this is done, each document is tokenized according to the phrase range requested.
 The tokens then go through a stopword elimination process and the remaining tokens will contribute towards the dictionary and term-frequency matrix.
 After the term-count matrix is formed, the idf weights are computed for each term and when applied form the tfidf matrix.

 ### Post processing